Associate Professor, Roman Social History, Latin Literature, and Roman Religion

 2018.
 “Bodies of Work: Young Female Dancers in the Roman World,” Classical Association of the Middle West and South Annual Meeting, Albuquerque, NM.

 2018.
 “The Material World of Roman Children’s Play: Artifacts, Agents, and Ideals,” Keynote address for 13th Annual Department of Greek and Roman Studies Undergraduate Conference, University of Windsor, Windsor, ON.

 2017.
 “Regal Resonances in Ovid’s Fasti,” Classical Association of the Middle West and South Annual Meeting, Kitchener, ON.

 2017.
 “Amy Richlin’s Challenge: Erasing/Tracing Roman Women’s Participation in Religious Life”, invited paper for organized panel on “Feminist Scholarship in the Classics: Amy Richlin’s Arguments with Silence: Writing the History of Roman Women.”
 Society for Classical Studies Annual Meeting, Toronto, ON.

 2016.
 “Cultivating the next generation: children and ritual learning in the Roman family,” Classical Association of Canada Annual Meeting, Québec, PQ.

-Member-at-large, Niagara Peninsula Society of the Archaeological Institute of America
+Vice President, Niagara Peninsula Society of the Archaeological Institute of America

 Member of the Board of Correspondents, Mouseion